crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 ### Political Descriptors by Demographic

 The words we use to describe politicians and public figures in general depends a lot on their background.
 Pick one characteristic to keep track of (age, gender, party, country or state of origin, relationship status, time in office, anything), figure out which words correlate most strongly with politicians who possess that characteristic, and use the crowd to assign an intensity and sentiment to some of these words -- maybe even design a HIT that swaps out the names and pronouns of one politician for another and ask the Turker to assess the clarity and cohesion of the article to see how background affects descriptions in the media.

-### Efficacy of Gun Violence Databases

-The Guardian recently started publishing an online database of police-involved killings called [The Counted](http://www.theguardian.com/us-news/ng-interactive/2015/jun/01/the-counted-police-killings-us-database).
-In turn, the FBI announced that it would also be [publishing information](http://www.theguardian.com/us-news/2015/dec/09/fbi-launch-new-system-count-people-killed-police-officers-the-counted) about the deadly use of physical force nationwide.
-This information is tracked in a lot of places, including gun violence blogs and even in the projects of students who took NETS213 last year.
-Using the crowd to identify duplicates and supplement details in one place could yield interesting information about which areas are best at reporting violence, which news sources are least accurate, or any other problem you'd like to study.
-Automatic reconciliation of conflicting data and classification of the type of data would likely require some strong HIT design.

 ### Inspiration from others